 Campus Garden and Compost Project

-EMU dining hall’s fresh, organic produce comes in large part from our five campus gardens, begun years ago by a professor hoping to give students a practical exercise in sustainability.
+EMU students are provided with fresh, organic produce from our six campus gardens, pioneered years ago by a professor hoping to give students a practical exercise in sustainability.

 - South Garden, on the corner of Mt.
 Clinton and College